kingjosephm/vehicle_make_model_classifier/README.md

 - We restrict to images whose bounding boxes are > 1st percentile of pixel area.
 The empirical cumulative distribution function (ECDF) of bounding box area for all images is [here](./data/training%20set/figs/ecdf_bounding_box_area.png).
 This reduced the total image count to 603,899 (90.86% of original images).
 The 1st percentile corresponded to 8,911 pixels, or approximately a 94 x 94 pixel image, which is comparably small.
-  - Auxiliary analyses indicated that increasing this minimum object size threshold did not significantly affect classifier performance, while also reducing the number of sample images.
+  - Auxiliary analyses indicated that increasing this minimum object size threshold did not significantly affect classifier performance, though it did reduce the number of traning images.

 ### Image augmentation
 At training time we apply image augmentation to the training images only.
-Specifically, we apply random flipping, random brightness, random contrast, randomly convert 50% of images to grayscale (and back to 3-channels to ensure data shape consistency), random hue, and random saturation.
+We apply random flipping, random brightness, random contrast, randomly convert 50% of images to grayscale (and back to 3-channels to ensure data shape consistency), random hue, and random saturation.
 Validation and test sets remain non-augmented, original images.
 Images are only augmented on read-in.

 ### Manufacturers in data